Crunchy Salmon Cakes with Greek Yogurt Sauce Recipe

 - 2. In a large skillet, heat oil over medium-high heat.
-Add onion; cook and stir onion until tender.
+Add onion; cook and stir until tender.
 Stir in parsley.

-- 3. In a large bowl, combine 1/2 cup bread crumbs, mayonnaise, lemon juice, salt, remaining pepper and onion mixture; if desired, add pepper sauce.
+- 3. In a large bowl, combine 1/2 cup bread crumbs, mayonnaise, lemon juice, salt, remaining pepper and the onion mixture; if desired, add pepper sauce.
 Flake salmon; add to bread crumb mixture, mixing lightly.
 Shape into eight 2-1/2-in. patties.